2022 South Carolina Hurricane Season

-The 2020 Hurricane season officially began on June 1st, 2020 and will continue through November 30th, 2020.
-Please see below for links and information on emergency preparedness presented by the SC Emergency Management Division, City of Charleston and Berkeley County.
+The 2022 Hurricane season is from June 1st, 2022 through November 30th, 2022.
+Please see below for links and information on emergency preparedness presented by the SC Emergency Management Division, City of Charleston, and Berkeley County.

 SC Emergency Management Division:

 The S.C.
-Emergency Management Division (SCEMD) has released the official 2020 South Carolina Hurricane Guide.
-SCEMD and partner agencies have updated the Guide for the 2019 hurricane season.
-It details useful information on what residents should do before, during and after the landfall of a major hurricane.
+Emergency Management Division (SCEMD) has released the official 2022 South Carolina Hurricane Guide.
+SCEMD and partner agencies have updated the Guide for the 2022 hurricane season.
+It details useful information on what residents should do before, during, and after the landfall of a major hurricane.
+You can download the 2022 guide HERE.

-The online edition of the 2020 Hurricane Guide is available for download HERE.
 The South Carolina Hurricane Guide is updated annually by SCEMD in collaboration with local and state partners of the S.C.
 Emergency Response Team.
-All information contained in the Guide is valid at the time of publishing each year, but is subject to change depending on actual storm conditions.
+All information contained in the Guide is valid at the time of publishing each year but is subject to change depending on actual storm conditions.

-SCEMD, county emergency managers and the National Weather Service urge citizens to take time now to prepare for major emergency like hurricanes by reviewing their family emergency plans, developing a disaster supplies kit and talking with family members about what could happen during a crisis.
+SCEMD, county emergency managers, and the National Weather Service urge citizens to take time now to prepare for major emergencies like hurricanes by reviewing their family emergency plans, developing a disaster supplies kit, and talking with family members about what could happen during a crisis.

 The SCEMD website is a helpful tool and has numerous links to help you prepare for all sorts of disasters that could occur.
 You can view their website HERE.